bcgov/shinyrems/inst/helpfiles/tab1_data.md

 ### Get data

-This allows you to filter data from the EMS database ('historic', '2yr' or 'all' depending on selection at app startup).
+This allows you to filter data from the EMS database by site (Station or EMS_ID), Variable and Date.
+Multiple sites can be selected.
+One variable can be selected.

-**Sites (Station or EMS_ID)**
+**Sites**

 All possible sites are shown initially in the dropdown menu.
-These options can be reduced by selecting a watershed group or permit number.
-Sites and watershed groups can also be selected using the 'Site Map' tab.
+These options can be reduced by selecting a watershed or permit number.
+Sites and watersheds can also be selected using the 'Site Map' tab.

 **Variables**